Australia

 Small business tax planning tips: the do’s and don’ts

-Tax planning can be daunting – especially as a small business owner when it adds to your already exhaustive To Do list.
-At William Buck, we’ve found that many small business owners can become so focused on day-to-day operations of running their business that they leave their End of Financial Year (EOFY) tax planning to the very last minute, creating even more stress!
-That’s why we’ve put together some small business tax planning tips to ease the burden and ensure you’re prepared well in advance of financial year-end
+Small business tax planning can be daunting – especially when it adds to your already exhaustive To Do list.
+At William Buck, we’ve found that many small business owners can become so focused on the day-to-day operations of running their business that they leave their End of Financial Year (EOFY) tax planning to the very last minute, creating even more stress.
+That’s why we’ve put together some small business tax planning tips to ease the burden and ensure you’re prepared well in advance of financial year-end.

 Do’s